 Students are also expected to help compose and deliver form assemblies on a rota basis throughout the year.
 These are a vehicle for the development of some of the key skills and attributes that are at the heart of everything we do as an academy.
-More detail on these skills can be found in the curriculum area of the website in our Shenley Horizons curriculum overview.
+These assemblies can be linked to the ‘Theme of the Week’, or be another topic agreed to be beneficial to the year group.

-In addition there are times in the academy year where it is important that year groups are able to attend assemblies on aspects of their learning which are unique to their academic year e.g. preparation for work experience assemblies are held in years 9 and 10; preparing for examinations are held in years 10 and 11; an introduction to the maths mastery curriculum is held in year 7.
+In addition, there are times in the academy year where year groups will attend assemblies relevant to aspects of their learning, for example, choosing options in Year 8, preparing for work experience assemblies in Year 9 and 10 and preparing for examinations in Year 10 and 11.

 The academy assembly schedule is highlighted below:

-If your child is genuinely ill please contact the attendance team on the day of absence before 9.00am.
-Please try and arrange medical appointments out of the academy day however we appreciate that this is not always possible.
+If your child is genuinely ill, please contact the attendance team on the day of absence before 9.00am.
+Please try to arrange medical appointments outside of the academy day to minimise disruption to your child’s education.
+However, we appreciate that this is not always possible.